My Mother’s Battle Against Diabetes: The Invisible Illness

 In regards to foster care.
 I would like to one day become a foster carer.
-I hate to think how many children have suffered or worse because there wasn’t adequate care available.
+I hate to think how many children have suffered or worse because their wasn’t adequate care available.

 Probably the biggest impact has been the lack of a family unit growing up and the few memories I do have are overwhelming negative.
 This has affected my views on a lot of stuff.

 In particular; I’ve been hard wired from childhood that life is a struggle.
-I watched my mother struggle with everything from her physical and mental health to her relationships with her family and my father to her finances.
+I watched my mother struggle with everything from her physical and mental health, to her relationships with her family and my father to her finances.
+After her

 After her death, I then found myself struggling to find a place where I belonged.
 Growing up without loving parents or without encouragement saw me face years of rebellion and a flippant attitude towards my future as a teenager.
 After all, I had no one to reign me in or help me map out a future.